 - Its habitat also primarily includes the monsoon forests of the region.
 In early November of 2014, an automated camera spotted a single Saola.

 - This represented the first reported sighting in almost 14 years.

-Information about the Saola remains exceedingly scarce, and we, therefore, know only a few things about them.
-Based on the few individuals captured, adult Saola appear to average about 35 ins (90 cm) at the shoulder, and 5 ft (1.5 m) in total body length.
+Firstly, information about the Saola remains exceedingly scarce, and we, therefore, know only a few things about it.
+However, based on the few individuals captured, an adult Saola appears to average about 35 ins (90 cm) at the shoulder, and 5 ft (1.5 m) in total body length.

-Their adult weight seems to average roughly 220 lb (100 kg).
-They predominantly show a light to dark brown color, and also scattered patches of white in their markings.
+An adult weight also seems to average roughly 220 lb (100 kg).
+Individuals predominantly show light to dark brown color, and also scattered patches of white in the markings.

-The most striking feature of this animal is a pair of long horns.
-These grow closely spaced and sharply angled in relation to their body.
-From a distance these appear as one horn, giving rise to their common name.
+Furthermore, the most striking feature of this animal is a pair of rather long horns.
+These also grow closely spaced and sharply angled in relation to the body.
+Finally, from a distance these appear as one horn, giving rise to its common name.